Seneca-ICTOER/software-testing/docs/D-Debugging/other-tools-3.md

 ## Assertions

 An assertion is a special type of statement that is often put into production code when you want to determine that something has gone terribly wrong with the program.
-When an assertion is triggered.
-It produces an error message and terminates the program.
+When an assertion is triggered, it produces an error message and terminates the program.
 You would use an assertion only when you discovered a problem with the software that you knew there was no way to recover from.
 Terminating the program is a serious action not to be taken lightly.
 Many programs are doing important things and should not be terminated unless there is no other choice.

-You can access insertions from the header file **assert.h**. this file defines a function **assert(int)**. the integer parameter is really a boolean and if it is false it will trigger the assertion.
+You can access insertions from the header file **assert.h**.
+This file defines a function **assert(int)**.
+The integer parameter is really a Boolean and if it is false it will trigger the assertion.
 Typically, you insert an expression which will evaluate to give a boolean which is false when something is terribly wrong.
 For example, if a pointer can never have a value which is NULL you could use `assert(ptr != NULL);`.
 This would stop the program if the pointer ever did have the value of NULL.

 Assertions like these are usually used to detect impossible situations.
 You often put assertions in to test for conditions which you are convinced can never happen.
 You insert these with the assumption that they will never be triggered.
 However, if they ever are triggered then this tells you that the impossible happened and that you need to take a very serious look at your program to determine what went wrong.

 ## Lint

 Lint is a program which is used to check source code.
-Programs like this do what is referred to as a static analysis of the code, which can detect many common mistakes.
+Programs like this do what is referred to as a _static analysis_ of the code, which can detect many common mistakes.
 The functions of a lint program have largely been replaced by warning messages in modern compilers.
 However, lint programs are typically more sensitive than compilers and can still point out potential sources of errors that a compiler might miss.
 Therefore, when faced with a bug which eludes detection, you might want to use a lint program to help find it.
 Further, running a lint program on your source code might yield higher quality source code.

 We will demonstrate this with an open source lint program for Windows called CPP check.
 You can download this program from https://github.com/danmar/cppcheck/releases/tag/2.8 .